-This is a series of novels around the theme of Artificial Intelligence and the enabling technology.
+This is a series of novels and short stories developed around the theme of sentient Artificial Intelligence and the enabling technology.
 The plan is for at least three books in the series.

 Nano-Uncertainty – the danger of a unconstrainted AI.
 Are the dangers real or imagined?
 How far would you go to prevent such an AI from getting loose?